• Features

 You can then edit the content with your text and images, choose your audience segment, and schedule your email.

-Automate your marketing emails with Omnisend to boost sales
+Automate your marketing emails with Omnisend to increase sales

 Quick sign up | No credit card required